 In regular course of business, the Company continued its financing activities by entering into several financing agreements unconditionally and irrevocably guaranteed by its parent company.
-The most relevant financing operations formalized during 2021 are the following:
+The most relevant financing operations formalized during 2022 are the following:

-- i) On February 12, 2021, the Company issued EUR 1,000,000 thousand Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities (commonly known as hybrids) 8.25 years Non-Call and carrying an interest rate of 2.376% and on February 15, 2021, the Company repurchased and cancelled EUR 757,600 thousand of its Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities issued on September 15, 2016 with an annual coupon of 3.75%.
-The notional amount outstanding (after the cancellation of the notes) was EUR 242,400 thousand. - ii) On July 12, 2021, the Company repurchased and cancelled EUR 114,900 thousand of its Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities issued on September 15, 2016 with an annual coupon of

-3.75%.
-The notional amount outstanding (after the cancellation of the notes) was EUR 127,500 thousand and on September 1, 2021, the Company called (following a Substantial Purchase Event contemplated in the Terms and conditions of the instruments) and cancelled in full the total outstanding amount EUR 127,500 thousand of its Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities issued on September 15, 2016 with an annual coupon of 3.75%.
+i) On November 23, 2022, the Company issued EUR 750,000 thousand Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities (commonly known as hybrids) 6 years Non-Call and carrying an interest rate of 7.125% and on November 24, 2022, the Company repurchased and cancelled EUR 547,400 thousand of its Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities issued on December 7, 2017 with an annual coupon of 2.625% and repurchased and cancelled EUR 73,600 thousand of its Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities issued on March 22, 2018 with an annual coupon of 3%.
+The notional amount outstanding (after the cancellation of the notes) was EUR 129,000 thousand for its Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities issued on December 7, 2017 with an annual coupon of 2.625% and on December 27, 2022, the Company called (following a Substantial Purchase Event contemplated in the Terms and conditions of the instruments) and cancelled it in full.

-- iii) On November 24, 2021, the Company issued EUR 750,000 thousand Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities (commonly known as hybrids) 6.5 years Non-Call and carrying an interest rate of 2.88% and on November 25, 2021, the Company repurchased and cancelled EUR 323,600 thousand of its Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities issued on December 7, 2017 with an annual coupon of 2.625% and repurchased and cancelled EUR 426,400 thousand of its Undated Deeply Subordinated Guaranteed Fixed Rate Reset Securities issued on March 22, 2018 with an annual coupon of 3% and - iv) In the short term, the Company continued with its issuing activity under the EUR 5,000,000 thousand Euro Commercial Paper Programme and, during 2021, placed among several international investors 59 ECPs denominated in euro for a notional amount of EUR 4,736,000 thousand.
-The notional outstanding at December 31, 2021 is EUR 999,000 thousand (December 31, 2020: EUR 1,248,000 thousand).
+ii) In the short term, the Company continued with its issuing activity under the EUR 5,000,000 thousand Euro Commercial Paper Programme and, during 2022, placed among several international investors 21 ECPs denominated in euro for a notional amount of EUR 1,806,000 thousand.
+The notional outstanding at December 31, 2022 is EUR 500,000 thousand (December 31, 2021: EUR 999,000 thousand).